kiwisincebirth/TRS-80-MODEL-1-K/STATUS.md

 # Project Status

+## 18 October 2025

+Major milstone today, completed work on the Supermem board, and got the V2 prototype up and running.

 ## 29 Sept 2025

 I have now published a V1c of the board that fixes some minor issues.